-Spousal Support / Maintenance
+Spousal Support and Maintenance Issues Investigations

 Brener Investigations Group’ spousal investigators are experienced in dealing with domestic investigations and cohabitation investigations.
 In cases of spousal maintenance / support or alimony, we gather evidence of a change in the circumstances of one or both parties to a divorce with the purpose or raising, lowering, or eliminating payments of one party to another.